redstone-finance/redstone-node/docs/DATA_CHECK_CHECKLIST.md

 - Review charts and stats from monitoring service

+- Review memory and CPU utilisation on redstone nodes (in AWS)

 - Run main node locally (maybe clean incorrect sources and assets)

 - Run tests for each single source